Vince-0/MSTeams-FreePBX/README.md

 Author [https://github.com/Vince-0](https://github.com/Vince-0/Projects)

-Compile Asterisk from source for a modified PJSIP NAT module and install into FreePBX Asterisk to act as an SBC for MS Teams Direct Routing VOIP calls.
+This script compiles Asterisk from source for a modified PJSIP NAT module and install into FreePBX Asterisk to act as an SBC for MS Teams Direct Routing VOIP calls.
+It can also download a precompiled version from this repo.

 ## Requires
 FreePBX.
 Usually installed from https://github.com/FreePBX/sng_freepbx_debian_install